 Mount Boucherie

-Once again located in West Kelowna is Mount Boucherie, a 50 million-year-old extinct volcano.
+Located in West Kelowna is Mount Boucherie, a 50 million-year-old extinct volcano.
 It’s a moderate 5.5 km climb to the top with many switchbacks and a few loose sections of trail.
-Be sure to look down as you hike over ancient lava rock!
+Hiking here is like stepping into a geological wonderland, with unique rock formations and remnants of volcanic activity.
+While it’s a challenging hike, the rewards at the top are absolutely worth it, making it a great choice for adventurers staying at The Shore Kelowna.

 Get Out and Stay In

-The Shore Kelowna is centrally located near all the outdoor attractions and hiking that Kelowna is known for.
+No matter which hiking trail you choose to explore in Kelowna, you’re sure to be amazed by the natural beauty that surrounds you.
+And when you return to The Shore Kelowna after a day of adventure, you can unwind and relax in the comfort of our modern apartment-hotel.
 Our fully-equipped lakeside suites offer hotel-like amenities, with easy to access fitness studios, groceries and shopping.
-Unwind after a great hike with a dip in the lake and dinner at one of the many nearby restaurants.
+Cool down after a great hike with a dip in the lake and dinner at one of the many nearby restaurants.

-Make the most of your vacation by staying at The Shore.
-Browse our suite rentals or book your stay today!
+Browse our suite rentals or book your stay today.